Our Staff

 Our Board of Directors

-• Paul Holt, Co-President
+• Paul Holt

 Paul and his wife have lived in Newton since 1993 and they raised their children here.
 He has enjoyed the Farm as a CSA sharer and volunteer.
 Paul is on the board of Green Newton and Newton Tennis and he is also a former Newton Youth Soccer coach.
 Professionally, Paul was the former CEO of GroupComm Systems, a 60-person technology company, which he sold in 2005.
 He went on to become a major gifts fundraiser for Northeastern University, the American Red Cross, and Big Brothers Big Sisters before retiring in 2018.